 - 4. The amount that you receive under Title 46, United States Code Section 688 (The Jones Act). - 5.
-The amount that you receive under a salary continuation or accumulated sick leave plan, including paid time off. - 6.
+The amount that you receive under a salary continuation or accumulated sick leave plan. - 6.
 The amount that you receive from a third party (after subtracting attorney's fees) by judgment, settlement or otherwise that represents recovery for income replacement (lost wages).